henryhxu/CSCI4430-ESTR4120/README.md

 ## Course policies
 - Assignments:
   * We use Autograder as the only submission entry of all assignments by default.
-Please refer to annoucements on Piazza for any guides for special scenarios.
+Please refer to annoucements on Piazza for any special scenario.
   * No late submission.
 Late submissions result in zero marks.
   * "Make-up" submissions after deadline are considered as late submissions and we do not accept any of these submissions to ensure fairness.
 "Make-up" submissions include but are not limited to the following scenarios:
       * Forget to submit assignment to Autograder and attempt to submit the assignment via email after deadline.